Whaling Museum Acquires 4 Artifacts of Jedediah Conklin: Master Blacksmith, Gold Digger, and Oldest Resident of Sag Harbor

 Whaleships and the nature of the whaling industry were dangerous, and the Sheffield was no exception.
 She was the largest whaler sailing out of Long Island, and the third largest whaler in the US.
 She was purchased in 1845 by the Cold Spring Whaling Company and boasted an impressive history of speedy, having broken records by crossing the Atlantic in only 16 days.

-Onboard a whaleship, there were commonly shipboard accidents, fighting, illnesses, food poisoning, drowning, and of course the dangers of hunting a powerful whale.
+Onboard whalers, there were commonly shipboard accidents, fighting, illnesses, food poisoning, drowning, and of course the dangers of hunting a powerful whale.
 Captains were responsible for dealing with illnesses and injuries aboard.
 They used their limited medical knowledge and supplies from the onboard medicine chest.
 Starting in 1790, the medical chest was part of legal required equipment on all American ships of 150 tons or more with ten or more people on board.
 The chest contained vials of drugs from powdered rhubarb to arsenic, identified by numbers which corresponded to recommendations outlined in a list of symptoms.
-Many times, the treatments were worse than the injury or illness!
+During a time when doctors may not have been much more knowledgeable than the captains themselves, many times the treatments were worse than the injury or illness!

-Two days later, Abbott seemed more rational and appeared to be “in the gaining hand.”
-Thursday, May 28th, the logbook records, “The invalid Abbott is much the same as yesterday, rather stronger but rather out of his head.”
+Two days later, the logbook records light squalls of wind and rain, and states Abbott seemed more rational and appeared to be “in the gaining hand.”
+Thursday, May 28th, after noting fog and unpleasant weather, the logbook records: “The invalid Abbott is much the same as yesterday, rather stronger but rather out of his head.”

 Nothing is known about Abbott past this point, even after searching crew lists.
 With his lucky survival, he quietly vanished back into the workforce of thousands of crew members who faced incredible and serious risks in order to light the world.